lrberge/stringmagic/README.md

 ![example-argument](man/figures/example-argument.png)

-**Options.** Many arguments acccept options.
+**Options.** Many operations accept options.
 These options are keywords working like flags (i.e. things that can be turned on) and change the behavior of the current operation.
 Add options using a dot separated sequence of keywords attached to the operation: